rickabrac/iOSMultiSearch/README.md

 • The app is localized to support English and Latin-American Spanish.

-• View are built three ways: UIKit w/ Storyboard (DuckDuckGoSearch), Declarative UIKit (GoogleSearch), and SwiftUI (BingSearch)
+• View are built three ways: UIKit w/ Storyboard (DuckDuckGo), Declarative UIKit (Google), and SwiftUI (Bing)

 ## Testing